coi-dev/coi-specs/coi-client-spec.md

 # Folders
 When a COI client connects to a non-COI IMAP server, it might need to create several folders initially:

-* *COI/CHATS* for storing all chat messages.
-This folder SHOULD be subscribed the user.
+* *COI/Chats* for storing all chat messages.
+This folder SHOULD be marked as subscribed by the user.
-* *COI/CONTACTS* for storing contacts.
+* *COI/Contacts* for storing contacts.
-* *BLOCKED* for storing messages originating from blocked contacts.
+* *Blocked* for storing messages originating from blocked contacts.

-A COI-compliant folders generates these folders automatically when a client calls `ENABLE COI` for the first time.
-Additionally, the folder *COI/CONFIGURATION* is created, that is used for configuring the COI server.
+A COI-compliant folders generates these folders automatically when a client calls the respective `SETMETADATA` IMAP command, compare the [COI Server Spec](coi-server-spec.md) for details.

 *TODO describe IMAP details like subscription status*